Why are branding campaigns often difficult to track?

 Tracking website traffic is tricky because not everyone who visits your website will remember what you do or who you are as a company.
 To ensure that your website traffic metric is somewhat accurate, you would look at the average number of pages that people visit before completing a form on your website, which means that they have learned enough to move on to the next stage.
 For people that visit that same number of pages, let’s say the magic number is three; it’s safe to assume that they’ve had enough brand exposure.
 You could also further refine this based on the type of pages that the person visits.
 Certainly, someone visiting your business’ about page and product pages is more likely to be able to talk about your company knowledgeably even if they don’t buy anything.

 When you go to a tradeshow or an industry event, in addition to having a general goal of getting solid leads, come up with a goal of the number of people that you’d like to educate about who you are as a company.
 Track that number, and at the end of the day, you can add up that number as the number of people that got exposure to your brand during the event.
 Do not rely on the general number of attendees that the event organizers provide.

 Ask potential customers how they heard about your business

 Every time you talk to any potential customer, always make sure that you find out how the person heard about you for the first time.
 Be sure to document this information.
-With time when you have enough of a sample size, analyze the information to determine where you get the most brand exposure, and utilize those channels more.
+With time, when you have enough sample size, analyze the information to determine where you get the most brand exposure and utilize those channels more.

 In the end, demonstrating marketing ROI for brand exposure is going to require a lot of experimentation.
 You have to look at every branding campaign in the same way that you’d look at any traditional lead generation activity and ask yourself, “how will I track the success of this?”